 I personally dig the large spreadsheet for two reasons.
 The first is a given: It saves you time by doing the math for you.
 Pop in your monthly income and your fixed expenses, and it tells you how much you have left to budget for variable expenses.
 That can be a real eye opener!
 After you enter those projections and input spending for each category, the balance tab keeps track of your position.
 If it’s positive, you have money to spend.
 If it’s zero, your budget is balanced.
 If it’s negative, you’ve overspent.

-The second reason I like the expanded version of the Cash Flow Formula spreadsheet is that it includes extra blank categories just waiting for your customization.
+Additionally, I like the expanded version because it includes extra blank categories just waiting for your customization.
 This setup is ideal for people who have a bunch of spending categories or for people who just prefer to track their spending at a very granular level.

 3. Financial Snapshot and Budget From Budgets Are Sexy

-This colorful spreadsheet is available for Excel or Google Docs.
+This colorful budget template is available for Excel or Google Docs.
 It’s great for couples because it includes fields for two paychecks.
-It includes space to plan savings, credit card payments, and several budgets.
+It also includes space to plan savings, credit card payments, and several budgets.
 It also lets you track your net worth, which is the “financial snapshot” part of the name.
-Grab your copy here.
+You can find a copy here.

 4. Google Sheets Monthly Budget

-Google Sheets has a free monthly budget and expense tracker spreadsheet that’s ready for your personal touch.
+Google Sheets has a free budget template and monthly expense tracking spreadsheet that’s ready for your personal touch.

 It’s actually two sheets.
 The first is for planning your budget and the second is for tracking your spending.
-The budget sheet lists all the standard categories.
-Plus, you can input your own custom categories.
-You have one column for your planned spending and one for your actual spending.
-When you toggle to the expense sheet, you categorize your spending and the actual column in your budget updates.
+The budget sheet lists all the standard categories, plus you can input your own.
+The template also includes one column for planned spending and one for your actual spending.
+Simply toggle to the expense sheet to record your spending, and the actual column in your budget updates automatically.
 Super easy!